Pidu2/project2-dkm/JOURNAL.md

   * Waiting for mail answers
   * Keep looking for apps that use different recovery mechanisms
 * Wrote first draft of SSI part in document
+## 14.04.2020
+* Teams meeting with professors
+  * Discussed BaTh possibilities
+  * Discussed key escrow
+* To do
+  * Connect with SSI group for use case
+  * Solution for HyperLedger Demo use case
+  * Work on document